 When to use AND:

-e.g. You are researching the impact of invasive lionfish on reef ecosystems.
+e.g. You are researching the role of Sargassum algae in the recruitment of wrasses.
 Your initial search might look something like:

 Things to expect by adding conditions with AND: